glyph/Fritter/docs/persistence.rst

 Next, when we run our script, we always want to load up the scheduler from the file where it is saved, if that file is there, and let it run for a little while to take care of any pending work before we do anything else.
-We can create a ``SleepDriver`` and use our ``JSONRegistry``'s ``load`` method, then ``block()`` briefly before returning the loaded scheduler.
+We can create a :py:class:`SleepDriver <fritter.drivers.sleep.SleepDriver>` and use our ``JSONRegistry``'s ``load`` method, then :py:meth:`block
+<fritter.drivers.sleep.SleepDriver.block>` briefly before returning the loaded
+scheduler.
 We will then want to run some code to update the scheduler, maybe adding some stuff to it, then save it again with any completed calls removed and any new calls added.

 We'll do this with a contextmanager that loads, then saves the scheduler to a
 file: